Skip to main content

 The annual report provides a broad statistical summary of a year in the life of a public library, from visitation and programming, to finances and staffing, to circulation and holdings (both physical and digital).
 The report is submitted each year by every public library, and is used by our department as well as IMLS to help plan for the future, and to document the significance of libraries throughout the nation.

-Most questions are determined by IMLS (Institute of Museum and Library Services) with input from the State Data Coordinators.
-A few questions have been specifically added by the Vermont Department of Libraries.
+Most questions are determined by IMLS (Institute of Museum and Library Services) with input from the State Data Coordinators, while others have been specifically added by the Vermont Department of Libraries.

 Information for this Year's Submission